antonmry/jexler/side/guide/guide.md

 The second method allows to explicitly indicate the application to run (first list element) and how to split its arguments.

-Passing the right command string or list of commands can be tricky:
+Passing the right command string or list of commands can be a bit tricky:

 * On windows some common shell commands like "dir" or "echo" are not actually commands, but arguments to cmd.exe, so use e.g. `cmd /c echo hello` as a command string.
 * To set the working directory for cygwin, use e.g. `c:/cygwin/bin/bash -l /my/working/dir ls -l`.